 Fast Ethernet / 100BASE-T / 802.3u

-100BASE-T is available in three different cable technologies:
+100BASE-T is available with three different cable technologies

 - 100BASE-T4 = Utilizes four pairs of telephone-grade twisted-pair wire and is used for networks that need a low-quality twisted-pair on a 100-Mbps Ethernet.

-Ethernet SNAP is short for Ethernet SubNetwork Access Protocol and is an Ethernet protocol that enabled old and new protocols to be encapsulated in a type 1 LLC.
+Ethernet SNAP is short for Ethernet SubNetwork Access Protocol and is an Ethernet protocol that enables old and new protocols to be encapsulated in a type 1 LLC.

 Gigabit Ethernet / 1000BASE-T / 802.3z / 802.ab

-Gigabit Ethernet is also known as 1000BASE-T or 802.3z / 802.3ab is a later Ethernet technology that utilizes all four copper wires in a Category 5 (Cat 5 & Cat 5e) capable of transferring 1 Gbps
+Gigabit Ethernet is also known as 1000BASE-T or 802.3z / 802.3ab.
+It is a later Ethernet technology that utilizes all four copper wires in a category 5 (Cat 5 & Cat 5e) cable capable of transferring 1 Gbps.

 10 Gigabit Ethernet / 802.3ae

-A copper cable gigabit Ethernet standard that is no longer used.
-This standard has been replaced by 1000BASE-T.
+The 1000BASE-CX is a copper cable gigabit Ethernet standard that is no longer used.
+This standard was replaced by 1000BASE-T.

-A fiber optic gigabit Ethernet standard that operates over multi-mode fiber with typical distances of up to 550 meters (1804 feet)
+The 1000BASE-SX is a fiber optic gigabit Ethernet standard that operates over multi-mode fiber with typical distances of up to 550 meters (1804 feet).